Growing French Beans

 For early crops sow late April one bean per pot 5cm deep and germinate on a sunny windowsill or greenhouse, they can be hardened off and transplanted out in late May.

 For later crops plant them directly outside in late May.
 Fork in plenty of well-rotted manure or garden compost before sowing.
+Some varieties like Purple Teepee can be planted as late as August as they only take 5 - 6 weeks until harvest in the warmer weather.

 French beans need a warm, sunny spot in fertile, well-drained soil.